The

 nationalities.

-of Northern Iraq from Saddam Hussein's deleterious policy.
-What's more,
+Northern Iraq from Saddam Hussein's deleterious policy.
+What's more, the

-the US, in collaboration with the United Nations and Portugal,
+US, in collaboration with the United Nations and Portugal, championed

-championed the political independence of East Timor.
-Occasional
+the political independence of East Timor.
+Occasional missteps aside,

-missteps aside, Washington has a long history of championing noble
+Washington has a long history of championing noble causes: Helping to

-causes: Helping to free nations and aboriginal groups from the grip of
+free nations and aboriginal groups from the grip of subjugation;

-subjugation; spreading democratic values; preaching free markets and
+spreading democratic values; preaching free markets and the inalienable

 As noble and humane as its foreign policy may be, America has, on